ajavamind/A3DCamera/docs/PhotoBoothKeyFunctions.md

 ### Toggle Zoom State
 *   **Key:** `Z`
-*   **Function:** Toggles the zoom level.
+*   **Function:** Toggles zoom on or off.
 This switches the image display between its normal size and a magnified view.
+It does not camera zoom.

 ### View Help/Parameters
 *   **Key:** `H`